GVHS Vision, Mission and Student Learner Outcomes

 Glen View High School is a safe and integral part of the community where students master skills through research-based practice thus facilitating the development, pursuit, and achievement of individual aspirations.

-Students and staff will create and maintain a safe environment that encourages positive relationships amongst all stakeholders.
+- Students and staff will create and maintain a safe school climate and culture that encourages positive relationships amongst all stakeholders.

-Students and staff will utilize research-based and data-driven practices that promote critical thinking, student achievement, and success at GVHS and beyond.
+- Students and staff will utilize research-based and data-driven practices that promote critical thinking, student achievement, success at GVHS, and college and career readiness.

 Student Learner Outcomes